 The aim for Bwlch Corog is for native woodland to colonise naturally.
-This will be assisted by planting around 5,000 native trees in small groups across the site, to provide a seed source in this relatively treeless upland landscape, and to bring back tree species that are no longer present locally but used to grow here.
+This will be assisted by planting around 8,000 native trees in small groups across the site, to provide a seed source in this relatively treeless upland landscape, and to bring back tree species that are no longer present locally but used to grow here.
 We envisage that the existing woodland will spread into the bracken and up the slopes, with scattered trees on the moorland.
-The large swathes of purple moor grass (Molinia purpurea) will revert to heather and bilberry moorland, some of which will be mixed with native woodland or occasional trees.
+Other initial work will include the blocking of drainage grips throughout the 12km network criss-crossing the site.
+The large swathes of purple moor grass will revert to blanket bog and heather moorland, some of which will be mixed with native woodland or occasional trees.

-The site has not been grazed for about six years, and we plan to introduce grazing by horses relatively soon.
-Other large herbivores are a longer term plan and subject to proper investigation of the appropriateness and practicality.
+The site was not grazed for about six years, prior to our acquisition.
+We introduced wild horses, 5 mares and 1 stallion, in April and June 2018.
+Other large herbivores are a longer term plan and subject to proper investigation of the appropriateness and practicalities.

-We plan to improve the paths and create new paths through the woodland and across the moorland to facilitate access on foot, subject to finding money to sponsor the work.
+We have improved the paths and created new paths across the moorland to facilitate access on foot and horseback.

 Please note that some parts of the landscape in the photos are not part of Bwlch Corog, especially those with long views.